Connect with others who understand.

 Drawbacks of Biologic Drugs

 Biologics are also expensive, said Dr. Kimball.
 The average cost for biologic drugs is between $10,000 and $30,000 per year.
-Some insurance plans may cover the cost of biologics, but for some people, the out-of-pocket expense may be prohibitive.
+Although certain insurance plans may cover the cost, the out-of-pocket expense can still be too high for many people.

-Another drawback is that biologic drug administration requires IV infusion or an injection, which may not appeal to some people with psoriasis.
+Another drawback is that biologic drugs must be given as an IV infusion or as an injection, which may not appeal to some people with psoriasis.
 “That can be both intimidating and uncomfortable,” said Dr. Kimball.

 Diminishing Benefits Over Time

 People with psoriasis sometimes need to try another biologic when one stops working.
-This can be frustrating, as MyPsoriasisTeam members have discussed.
-“I was on Humira for years then it stopped working,” a member said.
-“Now I’m on Cosentyx, and after three years, it stopped working.”
-Another member said, “I’m constantly itching and annoyed that my biologic has stopped working.”
+This process can be frustrating, as MyPsoriasisTeam members have discussed.
+“I was on a biologic for years, then it stopped working,” a member said.
+Another member shared, “I’m constantly itching and annoyed that my biologic has stopped working.”

 Side Effects

+Biologic drugs are considered safe and are generally well tolerated.
+However, every medication has side effects.
 Common side effects for biologic drugs include irritation and reaction at the site of injection, headache, nausea, and infection.
-Signs of serious infection should be quickly reported to your dermatologist and health care team.
+Tell your dermatologist and healthcare team right away if you notice any signs of a serious infection.
 These may include:

 • Fever or chills